 Committees Meeting Night

-Members of all parish committees meet at church one evening each month, usually on the evening of the fourth Tuesday.
+Members of all parish committees meet at church one Monday evening each month.
 We begin 6:30 p.m., followed by prayer and a brief review of issues and topics under discussion by the various committees.
 At 6:45 p.m., the standing committees begin their meetings.
 Interaction between committees is encouraged during this time on any issues requiring the attention of more than one committee.
 The meeting of the Parish Pastoral Council begins at 7:45 p.m.
 All members of the church are welcome.

-The standing committees of St. Dominic Parish are as follows: Environmental Care Committee, Faith Formation, Finance, Liturgy, Maintenance, School Advisory Council and Social Ministries.
+The standing committees of St. Dominic Parish are as follows: Environmental Care Committee, Faith Formation, Finance, Liturgy, Maintenance, St. Dominic School Board, and Social Ministries.
 Meetings for the Hispanic Community take place at the end of Mass one Sunday each month.

 Parish Pastoral Council

-The PPC is the primary and coordinating committee of the parish.
+The PPC is the primary coordinating committee of the parish.
 It is advisory to the pastor in discerning God’s guidance for our parish and coordinating parish programs and committees.

 The Council is comprised of three members of the leadership team (chair, vice-chair, and secretary, selected through a discernment process and assigned for three-year terms), and representatives from each standing committee designated by their respective committees.
 The above are all voting members.
 In addition, the pastor and parish trustees are non-voting members of the council.